moltools/CineMol/README.md

 * `bonds`: list of `Bond` objects
 * `style`: `Style` enum (`SpaceFilling`/`BallAndStick`/`Tube`/`Wireframe`)
 * `look`: `Look` enum (`Cartoon`/`Glossy`)
-* `resolution`: resolution of the SVG in number of points to be drawn on the sphere and cylinder geometries in order to approximate them.
+* `resolution`: resolution of the SVG that determines the number of points to be drawn on the sphere and cylinder geometries in order to approximate them (int).
 * `rotation_over_x_axis`: rotation over the x-axis in degrees (float).
 * `rotation_over_y_axis`: rotation over the y-axis in degrees (float).
 * `rotation_over_z_axis`: rotation over the z-axis in degrees (float).